Holi and Science: The Science Behind Holi

 Q1.
 Why is Holi celebrated?

 Ans.
-The Holi Festival is a method to celebrate the arrival of spring as well as a chance for individuals to start over and let all of their inhibitions go.
+The Holi festival is a method to celebrate the arrival of spring as well as a chance for individuals to start over and let all of their inhibitions go.
 One of the few occasions, when fervent Hindus can let loose, is during the Holi Festival when legend has it, the gods turn a blind eye.

 Q3.
-Is Holi colour harmful to humans?
+Is Holi color harmful to humans?

 Leave a Reply